Choose another lake

 Fish Status |

-Average | The Bluegill population contains numerous fish up to 7.0 inches with the potential to catch fish up to 8 inches.
-Anglers will have to wade through smaller fish to find the larger ones. | |
+Good | The Bluegill population contains numerous fish up to 7 inches with the potential to catch fish up to 8 inches. | |

 Average | The Largemouth Bass population is dominated by 12- 14 inch fish.
 These fish have good weights and are in good overall health.
-Trophy potential is low, but good catch rates can be expected at Lake Carlton. | |
+Trophy potential is low, but good catch rates can be expected at Lake Carlton.
+Age and growth data confirms good growth until age 5, 13 inches, and slowed growth after age 5. | |

-Very Good | Muskie are stocked in Lake Carlton to provide a trophy predator species.
+Very Good | Muskie are stocked in Lake Carlton to provide a top line predator species.
 Muskie are stocked at a rate of 1 fish per acre every other year.
-Muskie ranging from 30-38 inches are the dominate size group. | |
+Muskie ranging from 30–38 inches are the dominate size group. | |

 Excellent | Saugeye fishing will continue to be good, but fishing for them takes some dedication.
-Good numbers of fish 14-20 inches long are available.
-Spring samples have averaged 75 fish/hr for the past 3 years. | |
+Good numbers of fish in the 14-22 inches long size range are available.
+Spring samples have averaged 76 fish/hr for the past 4 years.
+Numbers for fish over 22 inches have been steady at 10 fish/hr. | |

 Location: Lake Carlton is in Morrison-Rockwood State Park, north of Morrison in Whiteside County.

-Description: Lake Carltons average depth is 12 feet, with a maximum depth of 24 feet.
-It has a shoreline of 2.9 miles with plenty of room for shore fishermen.
-Initial stocking of the lake was completed in 1970 and the lake is managed to maintain a plentiful fishing variety.
+History and Status of the Sport Fishery: Initial stocking of the lake was completed in 1970 and the lake is managed to maintain a plentiful fishing variety.
 Anglers may catch largemouth bass, black crappie, channel catfish, redear sunfish, bluegill, muskie, yellow perch and saugeye.
-The lake has a 2-lane concrete boat ramp.
-All boats must operate at NO WAKE

 Large or Smallmouth Bass: 1 fish daily limit; 14˝ minimum length limit

-Bluegill or Redear Sunfish: No daily limit or minimum length limit)
+Bluegill or Redear Sunfish: No daily limit or minimum length limit

 Channel Catfish: 6 fish daily limit